AmanchaRahul/beyondchats_assignment/README.md

 - OpenAI models (`gpt-4o-mini`, `text-embedding-3-small`) for chat, topic extraction, and quiz generation.
 - I have used **Claude** and **Cursor** to assist with coding during implementation.

-## Deployment to Vercel
+## Deployment to Render

 ### One-time configuration
 1. Push this repository to GitHub/GitLab/Bitbucket.
-2. In Vercel, import the project.
+2. In Render, create a new Web Service:
+   - Select your repository
+   - Choose "Node" as the environment
+   - Set Build Command: `npm install && npm run build`
+   - Set Start Command: `npm start`
-3. Set the following Environment Variables in the Vercel dashboard (Project → Settings → Environment Variables):
+3. Set the following Environment Variables in the Render dashboard (Environment tab):
    - `OPENAI_API_KEY`
    - `CHROMA_API_KEY`
    - `CHROMA_TENANT`